-Recently, I’ve heard that palm trees were a type of grass, and I was curious to learn more.
+Recently, I heard that palm trees were a type of grass, and I was curious to learn more.
 So, I did some research.
 Here’s what I found.

-Palm trees are not technically grass, but they are both families of the same group, called monocots.
+Palm trees are considered a type of grass.
+They are both families of the same group, called monocots.
 Grasses belong to the Poaceae family, while palms belong to the Arecaceae family.
 So, they are in equal standing, just in separate families.
 Palm trees are related closer to lilies and orchids than they are to grass.

-So, while palm trees aren’t technically grass, what makes them similar, and why aren’t palm trees, well, trees?
+So, what makes palm trees and grass similar, and why aren’t palm trees, well, trees?
 Let’s take a closer look.

 How Are Palm Trees Similar to Grass?